-This graceful turquoise Gaiwan depicts white cranes — a symbol of longevity and peace in Chinese culture.
-Throughout imperial times, cranes were depicted on the robes of officials to represent their rank.
+This graceful turquoise Gaiwan is adorned with delicate depictions of a white crane — a symbol of longevity and peace in Chinese culture.
+Fun fact: Back in imperial times, those majestic birds were even embroidered on officials' robes to showcase their rank.

 NOTE: Each piece's glaze is unique.
 The actual colors and patterns may significantly differ from the ones in the photos.